 Not Sure the Inca Trail With Kids is Right for You?
 Don’t Worry!

 Even if you decide your kids aren’t ready to tackle the Inca Trail, you can still go trekking in Peru with kids.
 In fact, there are lots of advantages for choosing an alternative hike to Machu Picchu!

 - You can hire a mule or riding horse for the children to ride if they are tired.
 This has major benefits of adding a fun element for the kids, as well as resting tired legs.

-- Some of them have road access to various points, meaning that evacuation or simply finishing a trek early is much easier than the Inca Trail.
+- Some of the alternative Machu Picchu hikes have road access to various points, meaning that evacuation or simply finishing a trek early is much easier than on the Inca Trail.

-- You don’t need to buy permits in advance, so there is greater flexibility in what you can do.
+- You don’t need to buy permits in advance, so there is greater flexibility in when you can go.

 - Some of them offer much more interaction with the local people and animals which are likely to be more interesting to younger kids or tweens.

-- There are no steps.
-The steps on the Inca Trail are a killer.
+- There are no steps!
+Seriously, the steps on the Inca Trail are a killer.

-In our opinion, doing a variation of the Lares trek would be the best.
+In our opinion, the Lares trek is a great family hike in Peru.
 All around the Lares region there are tiny villages where people live an age-old way of life.
 They wear traditional dress and still herd alpacas and llamas.
-Lares is crisscrossed by trails used by the local people in their everyday life – a good travel agency should be able to make suggestions of a less challenging route that offers plenty of local interaction.
+Lares is crisscrossed by trails used by the local people in their everyday life.
+If you want more options for alternative trekking with kids options, a good travel agency should be able to suggest less challenging routes that offers plenty of local interaction.

-Check out some of our most popular Peru for kids blog posts below.
+Travelling to Peru with kids offers lots of amazing opportunities for adventure, learning and fun.
+Check out some of our most popular Peru for kids blog posts below:

 Want to get your kids excited about Peru – check out these books: